ionos-deploy-now/documentation/content/docs/git-integration.md

 # GitHub Integration

-A Deploy Now subscription allows you to deploy public or private projects from one GitHub account.
+Deploy Now allows you to deploy public or private projects from one GitHub account.
 This can be either a personal or an organization account.
-Setting up a project via Deploy Now generates automatically a [GitHub Action](https://github.com/features/actions) workflow file, that enables direct deployments to IONOS.
+Setting up a project via Deploy Now automatically generates a [GitHub Action](https://github.com/features/actions) workflow file, that enables instant deployments to IONOS.
 Just edit, commit and push your local changes and your updates go live.
-Try [staging deployments](/docs/staging-deployments/) to have the safety for doing live tests.
+Try [staging deployments](/docs/staging-deployments/) to preview changes before rolling them out to your production deployment.

 ~~~mermaid
 %%{init: {'darkMode': 'true'}}%%